Herse (daughter of Cecrops)

-Herse (Ancient Greek:Ἕρση means "dew") was a figure in Greek mythology, the Athenian princess as the daughter of King Cecrops of Athens and Aglaurus, daughter of King Actaeus.
+Herse was a figure in Greek mythology, the Athenian princess as the daughter of King Cecrops of Athens and Aglaurus, daughter of King Actaeus.

 Family

 Herse was the sister to Aglauros and Pandrosos.
 Cephalus of Athens is the son of Hermes and Herse, who married Eos, and gave birth to Tithonus (not to be confused with Tithonus of Troy).
+According to Marcellus of Side, as recorded in a Greek inscription, she was by Hermes the mother of Ceryx.

 Mythology

 Erichthonius

 According to the Bibliotheca, when Hephaestus unsuccessfully attempted to rape Athena, she wiped his semen off her leg with wool and threw it on the ground, impregnating Gaia.
 Athena wished to make the resulting infant Erichthonius immortal and to raise it, so she gave it to three sisters, Herse, Aglauros and Pandrosos, in a willow basket and warned them to never open it.
 Aglauros and Herse disobeyed her and opened the basket which contained the infant and future king, Erichthonius, who was somehow mixed or intertwined with a snake.
 The sight caused Herse and Aglauros to go insane and they jumped to their deaths off the Acropolis.
 Shrines were constructed for Herse and Aglauros on the Acropolis.